DLiNa/dlina.github.io/_posts/2015-06-19-Working-With-Inconsistent-Metadata.md

 <note>Erstdruck in: »Urania«, 1826.
 Uraufführung am 22.12.1823, Königliches Theater, Berlin.</note>
 {% endhighlight %}

 In this example, we've got two year specifications, 1823 for the premiere, 1826 for the first print.
 It is always possible that a piece was written years or decades before it premiered or before it was printed (take, for example, [Goethe's "Urfaust"](https://de.wikipedia.org/wiki/Urfaust)).
 And if we had the resources, we would definitely try to add the missing metadata by hand.
-What we were trying to do here, though, was working with what we had to narrow down the date of origin of a play.
+What we were trying to do here, though, is working with what we have to narrow down the date of origin of a play.
 So in the mentioned example, we would opt for the earlier date, 1823.

-Our decision three would thus look something like this:
+Our decision tree would thus look something like this:

 1. Look for an exact year in `<creation>`.
 If no such year is provided then:
 2. Look for the earliest year mentioned within the `<note>` element.
 If that doesn't yield a satisfactory result then:
 3. Take the author's year of death as the latest possible year of creation of a piece.

-For easier processing, we decided to use the detected year as part of the filename, followed by the author and the title of a play.
+For easier processing, we decided to use the detected year as part of the filename, followed by the author and the title of the play.
 You can have a look at the result [at the respective GitHub folder](https://github.com/DLiNa/project/tree/master/data/textgrid-repository-dramas).
 You will note that, without further ado, the plays are listed in chronological order, with the little exception of the 10 Greek and Roman plays written BC (to be found at the end of the file list).

 As we stressed before, we chose this approach just to narrow down the dates of origin.
 Such an approach never replaces the proper integration of metadata.
-For example, all Shakespeare plays were referenced with the year 1616, due to the lack of better metadata.
+For example, all Shakespeare plays are referenced by the year 1616, due to the lack of better metadata.
 Again, we could start to repair this by hand, but that was not the purpose of this venture.
 If your corpus is big enough and you can't just fix all the metadata, this is what you can do to get an approximation.

 But let's cut to the chase.
-This is the XQuery we used to work out the year specifications from the metadata provided:
+Let's have a look at the XQuery we used to work out the year specifications from the metadata provided.
+It creates a list of bash commands to replace the original filenames with the filename schema that we described above.
+The last five lines feature problematic filenames and because it was already a bit late we, errm, decided to hardcode them:

 {% highlight xquery %}
 xquery version "3.0";